 Sounding like a hybrid of Brent Faiyaz and a happier, less likely to disrespect women and destroy relationships, The Weekend, Pink Sweat$ joins the cadre of artists promoting the resurgence of R&B.

 The 26-year-old released his first EP ‘Volume 1’ this past November.
 In an interview with Dj Booth, he admitted that he originally had no intention of becoming a performing artist and only wanted to be a songwriter.
-Which would have been a travesty because his voice is out of this
+Which would have been a travesty because his voice is out of this world.

 On the single ‘Honesty’ it is sweet, reassuring and breathtaking as he hits the high notes singing, ‘I want you’.
 The instrumentals on each song on the album are low-key and don’t overpower the New York-based singer.
 They are the perfect accompaniment as they allow his voice to shine through as he describes the highs and lows of liking humans.